DakotaNelson/striker-security-website/_posts/2016-08-18-getting-started-in-information-security.md

 As someone put it to me:

 > I have tried to learn the basics of it but it seems like an industry that you must love so that you would know about it ... and I am struggling with this task.

 In other words, "how do I even get started?"

-This is definitely not going to be exhaustive, but below are some resources that I and others have found useful for our first adventures in IT security. (have more things you think should be added? <a href="/contact/" target="_blank">let me know</a>)
+Below are some resources that I and others have found useful for our first adventures in IT security. (have more things you think should be added? <a href="/contact/" target="_blank">let me know</a>)

 Keep in mind, though, as you read through the resources below, that security is an *enormous* field.
 Nobody can understand it all, much less be an expert at everything.
 Does that sound intimidating?
 It shouldn't - because you don't *have* to understand it all.
 Poke around in the stuff below.
 Look at the things that seem interesting.
 Skim aggressively.
 And when you find something you love?
 Dive in!